Dheeraj768/DevOpsAssignment/README.md

 # DevOpsAssignment
 This is for Devops Assignment given by Wipro for Comcast client.
-There are still few more modifications to do and fine tuning
+There are still few  modifications left.. wait for it.....